 How Does Surgery for a Macular Pucker Work?

-- A detached retina, where the retina separates from the back of the eye (rare).
+- Separation of the retina from the back of the eye (retinal detachment, a rare occurrence)

 Does the Surgery Work?